nortikin/sverchok/docs/nodes/modifier_change/separate_loose.rst

 Functionality
 -------------

-Split a mesh into unconnected parts in a pure topologoical operation.
+Split a mesh into unconnected parts in a pure topological operation.

 Input & Output
 --------------